-This list of the Top 10 Best and Worst Snacks at the 2019 Epcot Food and Wine Festival gives the items in no particular order.
-Some of the best snacks from last year’s list made it again, but there were a couple of new items that were so good in 2019 we had to add them too.
+This list of the Top 10 Best and Worst Snacks at the 2020 EPCOT Food and Wine Festival gives the items in no particular order.
+Some of the best snacks from last year’s list made it again, but since there aren’t as many marketplaces this year as usual, some of our favorites from last year didn’t come back in 2020.

 For more info on the Food and Wine Festival check out:

-- 2019 Epcot Food and Wine Festival Information Guide (Reviews on Every Marketplace, General Info)
+- 2020 EPCOT Food and Wine Festival Information Guide (Reviews on Every Marketplace, General Info)

-- Food and Wine Full Menus Page – 2019 Epcot Food and Wine Festival
+- Food and Wine Full Menus Page – 2020 EPCOT Food and Wine Festival

-Without further ado, here is my Top 10 Snack from the 2019 Epcot Food and Wine Festival (If you read on an empty stomach, don’t blame me!) ?
+With that said, there are still a bunch of great snacks this year to enjoy, so here are my Top 10 Snacks from the 2020 EPCOT Food and Wine Festival (If you read on an empty stomach, don’t blame me!) ?

 The Best Snacks at the Festival